lk-umw-cpsc/gwyneth/README.md

 ## Video Tour of Features
 A video demo of the system's features is available as an unlisted YouTube video.
 Please contact Dr. Polack for access to the video.

+## Design Documentation
+Several types of diagrams describing the design of the VMS, including sequence diagrams and use case diagrams, are available.
+Please contact Dr. Polack for access.

 ## License
 The project remains under the GNU General Public License v3.0 (https://www.gnu.org/licenses/gpl.txt)